jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (ii) not made before 23 June 1983, including an amount treated as invested at that date under the definition of pre-1983 investment in section HR 3(8):
     (d) includes an airport operator:
     (e) includes a statutory producer board:
-    (f) includes a society registered under the Incorporated Societies Act 1908:
+    (f) includes a society registered under the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022:
     (g) includes a society registered under the Industrial and Provident Societies Act 1908:
     (h) includes a friendly society:
     (i) includes a building society: